suromark/CamSlider-AnalogStick/README.md

 * Using Bresenham multi-dimensional as illustrated at http://members.chello.at/easyfilter/bresenham.html
 * Analog-Stick-Version - No auto-range at startup.
 All positions are user responsibility.
+* Microcontrollers supported:
-* Microcontroller: Arduino Nano or clone
+  * Arduino Nano or clone
+  * ESP32 breakout board e.g. Doit Devkit

 ## Hardware used: